Roave/composer-gpg-verify/README.md

 Once you did any of the above (signing or trusting), then you may resume your composer installation or upgrade process.

+## Examples

+Please refer to the [examples](examples) directory for running examples in your system.
+All examples are designed in a way that will leave your current GPG settings untouched.